vanjikumaran/Phurba/README.md

 * External Java program for periodic synchronization

 An external task will be responsible for reading the database table with sync log of the source database and write them into the target database periodically.
 Program will also keep track of the status of the synchronization using a database table in target database, where it will be used to resume synchronization where it left off.
-Database table name would be [DATABAE_TABLE_NAME]_VERSION
+Database table name would be [DATABAE_TABLE_NAME]_SYNC_VERSION